Arithmetic level raising for certain quaternionic unitary Shimura variety: The level raising matrix

-By Proposition \ref{alpha-beta}, the map $\alpha$ can be realized as a Gysin map and $\beta$ can be realized as a restriction map.
-The situation is similar to that of \cite[Proposition 5.8.8]{LTXZZ}.
-We proceed to analyze each entry.
+This justifies the appearance of the Hecke operators appearing in the level raising matrix.
+By Proposition \ref{alpha-beta}, the map $\alpha_{\rmc}(2)$ can be realized as a Gysin map and $\beta(1)$ can be realized as a restriction map.
+In fact, we have the following commutative diagram where all the rows are exact: